jonmatthis/Exodusify/README.md

 ### 3.2 Processing new additions in `Add/`

 Before rescanning the library, drop any freshly downloaded MP3s into the `Add/` folder.
+Playlist-specific dropboxes live inside `Add/To Playlist/<Playlist Name>` (the notebook auto-creates these to mirror your Exportify CSVs), but you can also drop loose files directly under `Add/`.
 Cell 3 in the notebook:

 - Recursively finds `.mp3` files under `Add/` (future-friendly constant `SUPPORTED_IMPORT_SUFFIXES` gates supported formats).
 - Reads tags with `mutagen` to derive artist/album/title; filename fallbacks keep the flow moving when tags are sparse.
+- Tracks which playlist staging folder a file came from (based on the `Add/To Playlist/<Playlist Name>` prefix) so it can report how many tracks were added for each playlist snapshot.
-- Normalizes those fields with `safe_path_component`/`canonicalize_string` and constructs the destination `Downloaded/Artist/Album/Title.mp3` path.
+- Normalizes those fields with `safe_path_component`/`canonicalize_string` and constructs the destination `Music/Artist/Album/Title.mp3` path.
 - Checks for two collision cases before moving the file:
 	- **Same canonical title already in the destination album folder.** This catches situations where old rips had prefixes like track numbers.
 The notebook logs `skipped_duplicate_title`, prints the existing file path, and leaves the staged file untouched so you can delete or retag it manually before trying again.
 	- **Same filename already present.** Logged as `skipped_exists`.
-- Moves non-conflicting files into `Downloaded/` and prunes any now-empty directories left in `Add/`.
+- Moves non-conflicting files into `Music/` and prunes any now-empty directories left in `Add/`.

 Re-run this cell whenever you place new downloads into `Add/`.
-If it reports duplicates, clean up the offending files in `Downloaded/` (or rename the staged file) before rerunning.
+If it reports duplicates, clean up the offending files in `Music/` (or rename the staged file) before rerunning.

-### 3.3 Indexing `Downloaded/` (local library index)
+### 3.3 Indexing `Music/` (local library index)

-The notebook walks the `Downloaded/` directory and builds an in-memory index of all audio files:
+The notebook walks the `Music/` directory and builds an in-memory index of all audio files:

 - For each audio file (e.g. `.mp3`, `.flac`, `.m4a`, etc.):
 	- Use `mutagen` to read tags (`artist`, `title`, `album`) and duration.
 	- Fall back to folder/filename heuristics when tags are missing.
 	- Build canonical `artist_canonical` and `title_canonical` using the helpers.
 - Store this in a `pandas.DataFrame` with columns such as:
-	- `file_path` – Relative path from `Downloaded/`.
+	- `file_path` – Relative path from `Music/`.
 	- `artist_raw`, `title_raw`, `album_raw`.
 	- `artist_canonical`, `title_canonical`.
 	- `duration_ms`.

 You can optionally persist this index to disk (e.g. `library_index.csv`) so you have an auditable snapshot and avoid rebuilding it from scratch every time, but for initial development the notebook can keep it in memory.

-Rekordbox fits naturally *before* this step if you want to use it as a tag editor: you can point Rekordbox at `Downloaded/`, fix metadata there, then let the notebook read the cleaned tags via `mutagen`.
+Rekordbox fits naturally *before* this step if you want to use it as a tag editor: you can point Rekordbox at `Music/`, fix metadata there, then let the notebook read the cleaned tags via `mutagen`.

 ### 3.4 Loading Spotify playlists